 On 23 June 2016 the UK voted to leave the European Union.
-Both
+The UK

-the UK
+and the EU ratified the withdrawal agreement and the Brexit

-and the EU need to ratify the withdrawal agreement by 31 December 2020 while the EU and UK negotiate new arrangements.
+transition period ran until 31 December 2020 while the EU and UK

-This move will have implications for all businesses, publishers
+This move has implications for all businesses, publishers

 included.
 As well as changes to the free movement of people,